ronmykellgit/techchallenge_ronmykellang/README.md

 In the solution, be sure to set Evaluation.Web as startup project.

 ----------------------
-How to run the test
+How to run the tests
 ----------------------

 Just show your test explorer and run all tests.